All the details of our Maine Family Vacation…the best trip ever! Lighthouses, beaches, whale watching, Acadia National Park, and more!

 Day 5: Bar Harbor

 While most of our Maine experience was in nature, we did spend a day shopping and exploring in Bar Harbor.
-It was so fun exploring all the shops, and you’ll want to be prepared to buy tee shirts and sweatshirts–they’re pretty irresistible!
+It was so fun exploring all the shops in this darling coastal town, and you’ll want to be prepared to buy tee shirts and sweatshirts–they’re pretty irresistible!
 We had a lovely day walking up and down the streets, eating yummy food, shopping, and looking around.
 SO fun!

 Day 6: Acadia National Park